rian39/notes/simondon_mode_tech_1989.md

 ## Part 2: human and technical object

-### ch1 - 2 fundamental reltions of human to techniques
+### ch1 - 2 fundamental relations of human to techniques

 connaturity with elements -- no sentiment or attachment 89